Gillette Bus Accident Lawyers

 In most states, buses are operated by city, county, or state governments, but Wyoming has fewer public transports compared to our neighbors.
 In fact, here in Campbell, there is no public bus system to get around Gillette or go to nearby towns.
 Residents have to rely on their own vehicles, rideshares, or bicycles to get around.
 However, there are still some government-run buses, including school buses and senior buses, that operate on our streets.
 In addition, we also have several private bus companies that travel between cities and states.
 Some local churches also rent private buses for big events.
 Whether a commercial public bus like Greyhound or a private charter or a school bus caused your injury, the company that runs it may be to blame as much as the driver.

-Determining what type of bus caused your accident is important to getting compensation for your injuries.
+Determining what type of bus caused your wreck is important to getting compensation for your injuries.
 The two types of claims you can file against a negligent bus driver include:

 - Car Accident Claims: Private (or commercial) bus companies typically have strong insurance policies that include more than a million dollars in compensation for accident victims.
 You may be able to file a car accident claim against that company’s insurance policy for full compensation for your injuries.
 After a crash, you have four years to file a claim against a private bus company in Wyoming.